 4. Apply for Reimbursement & Avoid Unnecessary Fees

 Amazon handles millions of shipments each day — mistakes are bound to happen.
 Human error varies from miscalculated weight fees to product returns that were never received.

-If you catch one of these mistakes, you’re eligible for FBA reimbursement, so check your account regularly for opportunities.
-While you’re in the nitty gritty, look for chances to optimize your inventory management as a whole.
+If you catch one of these mistakes, you’re eligible for FBA reimbursement, so check seller central regularly for opportunities.
+While you’re in the nitty-gritty, look for chances to optimize your FBA inventory management as a whole.

-Amazon will regularly apply fees for things like long-term storage.
+Amazon will regularly charge you for things like long-term storage fees.
 If you pay attention, you can avoid these unnecessary costs.
 Remember, you’re in the business of selling products, not storing them.